navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 * By selecting specific quality parameters (e.g., Press_Pressure_kpsi, Moisture_Content_PrePress_pct), how do they individually influence the number of defects per batch?

-* What is the average number of defects found per production batch, indicating overall production quality consistency?

 ## 1.3.
 Deep Dive: Energy Consumption & Efficiency (Page 3: Defect Analysis)
 **Objective**: To conduct an in-depth analysis of energy consumption patterns within hardboard manufacturing, identify key drivers of energy usage, and uncover opportunities for significant cost savings through process optimization.